 Butch "Bullet" Stein is a Jewish junkie from the mean streets of Brooklyn, is paroled after eight years in prison.
 Butch rips off a runner for local drug dealer, Tank, and is soon right ...
 See full summary »

 4 Harlem teens, Q, Bishop, Raheem and Steel, are out skipping school one day when they find out an old friend was killed in a shootout at a bar.
 After this, Bishop tells his friends that they have no respect, or juice.
-To get some, they rob a corner grocery store, but the lunatic Bishop intentionally shoots the clerk for no apparent reason.
-They run into an alley where Raheem tells Bishop to give him the gun, they fight, and Raheem gets shot.
-Only the other 3 know what happened, and Bishop wants to get rid of them too.
+To get some, they rob a corner grocery store, but things take an unexpected turn.
+Only the four friends know what happened, but one of them is out for himself.
 Written by

 [to Steel at the video game]